 Why Seek Help From A Lawyer

 Petition for expungement is a fairly straightforward process, but one that is filled with opportunities for mistakes and omissions.
-To ensure that everything goes smoothly and that your records are expunged from all possible agencies, it is wise to work with an attorney like those at our firm.
+To ensure that everything goes smoothly and that your records are expunged from all possible repositories of criminal records, it is wise to work with an attorney like those at our firm.

-We will guide you through the entire process and advise you on what can and cannot be expunged, based on the specific facts of your case.
+We will guide you through the entire process and advise you on what offense violation or infraction can and cannot be expunged in the Missouri expungement law, based on the specific facts of your case.
 We will then take care of the paperwork, court filings, and other administrative details for you.